StarBoyeHey/BeenThere2/README.md

-# BeigNa - Bridge • Inspire • Guide • Navigate • Achieve
+# KyaSeen - Kya Scene Hai?
+Your Career Insights Hub

-BeigNa is a comprehensive platform that bridges the gap between students and career opportunities by providing authentic interview experiences, preparation resources, and insights from seniors across all colleges and backgrounds.
+KyaSeen is a comprehensive platform that reveals the real scene behind tech interviews and career opportunities by providing authentic experiences, preparation resources, and insights from seniors across all colleges and backgrounds.

 ## 🎯 Mission

-To democratize access to high-quality interview preparation resources and create a platform where students from all colleges - from IITs to tier-3 institutions and off-campus candidates - can learn from authentic experiences of their seniors.
+To reveal the real scene behind tech interviews and democratize access to authentic career insights.
+We believe every student deserves to know "kya scene hai" in their target companies - from IITs to tier-3 institutions and off-campus candidates.

-## ✨ What BeigNa Stands For
+## ✨ What KyaSeen Stands For

+- **Reveal the Scene**: Show students the real picture behind company interviews and hiring processes
-- **Bridge**: Connect students across colleges and experiences, creating a unified support network
+- **Connect Communities**: Bridge students across colleges and experiences, creating a unified support network
-- **Inspire**: Real stories from real students to motivate and guide others
+- **Inspire Growth**: Real stories from real students to motivate and guide others
-- **Guide**: Provide comprehensive insights to help students make informed career choices
+- **Guide Decisions**: Provide comprehensive insights to help students make informed career choices
-- **Navigate**: Help students overcome interview challenges with proven strategies
+- **Navigate Challenges**: Help students overcome interview challenges with proven strategies
-- **Achieve**: Empower every student to reach their career goals, regardless of background
+- **Global Access**: Free and accessible to all students worldwide, breaking geographical barriers

 ## 🚀 Features